pypy/pypy/pypy/doc/objspace.rst

 .. py:function:: unwrap(w_x)

-   Returns the interpreter-level equivalent of :py:obj:`w_x` -- use this **ONLY** for testing!
+   Returns the interpreter-level equivalent of :py:obj:`w_x` -- use this **ONLY** for testing, because this method is not RPython and thus cannot be translated!
 In most circumstances you should use the functions described below instead.

 .. py:function:: is_true(w_x)